nitbix/udacity/p6/README.md

 This started as a bar chart.
 I imagined that the vertical distance between California and the closest second would be useful information, and a bar chart makes it very obvious.
 However, the visualization was very cluttered because there were 50 bars, and a lot of labels at the bottom.
+I also tried a horizontal bar chart, but it stayed exactly the same.

 After the first suggestion, I changed it to a pie chart, with the first 5 states listed, and the rest grouped under "other".
 This clearly conveyed the idea that